The Real Adventures of Jonny Quest: Music

 Bodie Chandler directed music for Quest, and Gary Lionelli, Thomas Chase, Stephen Rucker, Lawrence H. Brown, Guy Moon, Kevin Kiner, Christophe Beck, and Mark Koval wrote incidental music and cues.
 Lionelli conceived a new main theme based on the original 1960s Jonny Quest theme by Hoyt Curtin.
-Composer Guy Moon considered working for the show the "hardest thing I've done in my life" due to the producers' demands for epic music: "They want a big orchestra with a good synth rig...
-It's great because they push me so much I'll probably replace my whole demo reel with 'Jonny Quest' music...
+Composer Guy Moon considered working for the show the "hardest thing I've done in my life" due to the producers' demands for epic music: "They want a big orchestra with a good synth rig. [...]
+It's great because they push me so much I'll probably replace my whole demo reel with Jonny Quest music.
 It's hip and it's current."
-Stephen Rucker and Thomas Chase (who later composed in The Powerpuff Girls) used MIDI to facilitate composing.
+Stephen Rucker and Thomas Chase (who later composed for The Powerpuff Girls) used MIDI to facilitate composing.
 Chase appreciated the producers' commitment to scoring, noting, "For many kids, animation music is their first exposure to orchestral music."